This content will be delivered through standalone PSHE lessons and some aspects will be revisited and embedded throughout our school days.

 - I know there are different types of contraception to protect from pregnancy and sexually transmitted infections

 - I am aware of pressures created by false media and the importance of a positive self image

 - I know that it is illegal for children to sext (send explicit images or videos) and understand the implications that it can have

 - I know who I can talk to if my body isn't being respected by somebody

 Female Genital Mutilation:

-- I know that FGM is illegal in this country
+- I know what FGM is, that it is a harmful practice and is illegal in this country

 - I understand that there is a difference between a rule and a law